Middle School Writing Resources

 Teaching argumentative writing can be a serious challenge.
 Students often have strong opinions but struggle to turn those opinions into...

-CS Lewis Quotes Reflective Writing Prompts for Middle School
+CS Lewis Quotes In The Middle School Classroom

 Silhouette of a head with a question mark inside, alongside bold text: "Making Inferences: A Critical Thinking Skill for Readers."